LittleCoinCoin/mcp-arangodb-async/docs/user-guide/multi-tenancy-scenarios/01-single-instance-single-database.md

 ### Test 2: List available databases via MCP

-Start the MCP server and use the multi-tenancy request using the tool `arango_list_available_databases`.
+With the MCP server configured in your preferred MCP Host (e.g. Claude Desktop, LM Studio, etc.) and use the multi-tenancy request using the tool `arango_list_available_databases`.
 This will confirm that the MCP server has loaded the expected config file.

 **Example prompt:**